from The Weatherstaff PlantingPlanner – intelligent garden design software

 - Lay an area of decking so that the planks lie across, instead of down the length of, the garden.

-- Place large objects, such as urns or obelisks, at the edges of the plot.
+- Place large objects, such as urns or a sundial, at the edges of the plot,to draw the eye across, instead of down, the garden.

-Long gardens can benefit from being split into sections horizontally, with each section given its own distinctive role and style e.g. an alfresco dining area, a lawn area, the kitchen potager.
+Think about setting paths and open spaces, like a lawn or sitting areas, on the diagonal.
+Or split long gardens into sections horizontally, giving each section its own distinctive role and style e.g. an alfresco dining area, a lawn area, the kitchen potager.

 Garden designers often recommend building in ‘obstructions’, to prevent the whole garden being seen at once.
 Try adding arches, obelisks or fencing panels, clothed with climbers, so that each section of the garden is revealed in turn.
 Tall planting can also be used in this way.